srid/neuron/guide/Tutorial.md

 From here, you can visit: [[6479cd5e]]
 ```

 Your Zettelkasten directory should now contain two zettels--named `6479cd5e.md` and `index.md`.
-Now it is time to run the neuron [[web]]:
+Now it is time to run the neuron [[Web interface]]:

 ```bash
 neuron gen -wS